 While each therapist has a unique style and way of making sense of things, there are a number of values and ideals espoused by the psychologists and interns who provide therapy at the Counseling Center.
 Your therapist will do his or her best to provide you with an experience in which you feel understood, cared for, and not judged for what you are thinking, feeling or doing.
 The therapists at the Counseling Center also care deeply about social justice, and are diligent to be mindful of the difficulties faced by those individuals who experience marginalization in our society.
 As a Center, we celebrate difference and strive to have an open dialogue with our clients about how issues of diversity impact their life and well-being.

-Students who come to the counseling center will meet individually with a staff psychologist to determine the services which will best suit their needs.
+Students meet individually with a staff psychologist to determine the services which will best suit their needs.
 If it is determined that a student’s needs would best be met elsewhere, the counselor will help the student find a referral in the area.

 Students who wish to have counseling as a couple must both be eligible students of Johns Hopkins University.